bomonike/bomonike.github.io/python-tutorials.md

 Berry Boessenkool at the Haz Plattner school in Germany http://open.hpi.de/courses/python2024 runs a course in German.
-It's aimed specifically at young people and shows how versatile Python is - from data analysis and system administration to artificial intelligence.
+It's aimed at young people and shows how versatile Python is - from data analysis and system administration to artificial intelligence.

 ## MIT Intro to CS & Python